pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`net_process_animal_facts`

-This code uses multiprocessing to run a service in the background that fetches random animal facts and images from different APIs.
-The main process displays these facts and images using the Arcade library.
-Users can request new facts, toggle fullscreen, and close the window using specific key commands.
-The service runs as a daemon process and communicates with the main process using queues for commands and data exchange.
+This example demonstrates the use of multiprocessing in Python, specifically for running a service in a separate process.
+The service continuously runs in the background, handling tasks such as fetching random animal facts and images.
+By using multiprocessing, the main process, which in this case may involve running a game loop, remains responsive while the service operates independently.
+This technique helps prevent blocking the main application while waiting for time-consuming operations to complete, contributing to a smoother user experience.
+Additionally, the example showcases the interchange of textures between processes, enabling the display of images fetched by the background service in the main process without impacting performance.

 particle_fireworks.py
 ---------------------